datagovuk/guidance/25k-spend-data.md

 ---
 layout: "default"
-title: "£25k Spend data and GPC card data - publishing by central and local government"
+title: "£25k/£500 Spend data and GPC card data - publishing by central and local government"
 ---

-Central government bodies (including NHS) are required to publish the details of their expenditure transactions every month.
+Central and local government bodies (including NHS) are required to publish the details of their expenditure transactions every month.
 This document provides links to the official guidance and details of how to add it to data.gov.uk.

 ## Which bodies are required to do this?